nukusaba/breeze6-gtk/README.md

   - Untested, i do not know of any apps that dont use libadwaita that are also Gtk4.
 If you know of any, please write a Issue.
 - **Gtk4 (Libadwaita)**
   - Tested, completly broken, wont be worked on for a long while.
+  - Colorscheme for libadwaita exists, however not a full theme.

 ---